Rosario hits 2 HRs as Twins beat Orioles 6-5 in DH opener

+BALTIMORE — Eddie Rosario is making long-ball history for the Minnesota Twins.

-BALTIMORE — Eddie Rosario homered twice for a second consecutive game, Byron Buxton hit a tiebreaking two-run double in the sixth inning and the Minnesota Twins beat the Baltimore Orioles 6-5 Saturday in the opener of a doubleheader.
+Rosario homered twice for a second consecutive game, Byron Buxton hit a tiebreaking two-run double in the sixth inning and the Twins beat the Baltimore Orioles 6-5 Saturday in the opener of a doubleheader.

+“I don’t think Eddie lets anything get to him, whether he’s going really good or the opposite,” Twins manager Rocco Baldelli said.
+“I think he believes in himself so much that he’s always ready.
+He goes up there even after having good swing after good swing and never takes himself out of an at-bat.”

+Rosario’s eighth career multihomer game gave him 18 RBIs.
+All eight of his home runs have come in his last 11 games.

-The left fielder also doubled and made a leaping catch at the wall to take away an extra-base hit from Chris Davis.
+The left fielder also made a leaping catch at the wall to take away an extra-base hit from Chris Davis.

 Willians Astudillo went deep for the Twins, who have won seven straight over Baltimore.